Head of Department: Professor Joseph J. Loturco

 Four credits each semester.
 Three class periods and one 3-hour laboratory.
 Prerequisite: BIOL 1107, and one of CHEM 1122 or 1124Q or 1127Q.
 Not open to students who have passed PNB 2274–2275.
 These courses must be taken in sequence to obtain credit, and may not be counted toward the Biological Sciences or Physiology and Neurobiology majors.

 Fundamentals of human anatomy and physiology for students in medical technology, physical therapy, nursing, and education (Sport Science).
-A fee of $20 is charged for each course.

 Four credits each semester.
 Three class periods and one 3-hour laboratory.
 Prerequisite: BIOL 1107, and either CHEM 1124Q or 1127Q.
 Not open to students who have passed PNB 2264–2265.
 Must be taken in sequence to obtain credit.

 Fundamentals of human physiology and anatomy enhanced through inquiry-based laboratories.
-A fee of $20 is charged for each course.

 Principles of effective scientific writing focusing on the communication of physiology and neurobiology to lay audiences.